sraashis/retinal-fundus-transfer/README.md

 * For that, we only need to write dataspecs.py for the dataset we want to pool.
 * **run** method runs for all dataset separately  at a time.
 * **pooled_run** pools all the dataset and runs experiments like in the example where we combine two datasets **[dspec.DRIVE, dspec.STARE]** internally creating a larger unified dataset and training on that.
+### Results for DRIVE, STARE and pooled are in net_logs folder
+* It should be trained more epochs to gets state of the art result.
+* Pretrained weights are not uploaded because of space issues.

 1. DRIVE dataset logs.
     * Training log